microsoft/SoftTeacher/README.md

 ```
 - To train model on **new dataset**:

 The core idea is to convert a new dataset to coco format.
 Details about it can be found in the [adding new dataset](https://github.com/open-mmlab/mmdetection/blob/master/docs/tutorials/customize_dataset.md).
+See also: tools/dataset/unlabeled_json.py